Diffuse large B cell lymphoma (DLBCL) is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 - likely to come back after treatment (high risk)

+Occasionally (for example sometimes with testicular lymphoma) your doctor might suggest injections of the chemotherapy drug methotrexate into the fluid around your spinal cord.
 Chemotherapy into the fluid that circulates around the brain and spinal cord is called intrathecal chemotherapy.
 It is very similar to having a lumbar puncture.

 You might have radiotherapy: